IBM/powerai-vision-object-detection/README.md

 Use your cloned repo to build and run the web app.

-> NOTE: These steps are only needed when running locally instead of using the ``Deploy to IBM Cloud`` button.
+> Note: These steps are only needed when running locally instead of using the ``Deploy to IBM Cloud`` button.

 * Copy the env.sample to .env.
 Edit the file to set the URL to point to the web API that you deployed (above).